MotifDisco: Motif Causal Discovery For Time Series Motifs: Evaluation

 \section{Evaluation}

-In this section we evaluate our causal discovery framework in terms of scalability and performance for three downstream task use cases: forecasting, anomaly detection and clustering.
+As mentioned in \Autoref{sec:rel-work}, existing Granger causal techniques are not directly comparable with \MD due to their framework set-up or model assumptions; i.e., they formulate causality using multivariate statistical properties or temporal statistical measures using time lags which do not hold for motifs, or require labels or a known underlying causal structure which are not available for our health data streams (see Appx.~\ref{sec:appdx-eval}.)
+Therefore, in this section we evaluate our causal discovery framework in terms of scalability and performance for three downstream use cases: forecasting, anomaly detection and clustering.

-\boldsection{Experimental Details} For all experiments, we use sets of single-day glucose traces randomly sampled across each month from January to December 2022, collected from Dexcom's G6 Continuous Glucose Monitors (CGMs) ~\cite{akturk2021real}.
-Data was recorded every 5 minutes (total of 288 timepoints per trace) and each trace was aligned temporally from 00:00 to 23:59.
+\paragraph{Experimental Details.} We use three health stream datasets with different lengths and sampling frequencies: glucose traces from continuous glucose monitors~\cite{akturk2021real}, ECG traces and respiration (Resp) traces from the MIMIC-BP dataset~\cite{dvn_2023}.
 All experiments were run 5 times with an 80/20\% train/test split on an Intel Sky Lake 48 CPU VM with 192GB of RAM.
 Motifs were pulled from traces using the chopping method and we set $\gamma=0.7$ and $\lambda=0.5$.
+Additional details are available in Appx.~\ref{sec:appdx-eval}.

 \boldsection{Motif Causal Graphs} An example motif causal graph from the \MD framework is shown in \Autoref{fig:MC-graph}.
-The edge color indicates the strength of the MC relationship; darker is stronger (closer to 1) while lighter is less strong (closer to 0). \ref{sec:apdx-figs} shows example MC between motifs of different $\tau$.
+The edge color indicates the strength of the MC relationship; darker is stronger (closer to 1) while lighter is less strong (closer to 0). \ref{sec:apdx-mcfigs} shows example MC between motifs of different $\tau$.

-\boldsection{Scalability} The scalability evaluation is shown in \Autoref{fig:scalability}, computing total time to train the \MD causal discovery framework in seconds for \ref{fig:scale-trace} different numbers of traces ($n$), \ref{fig:scale-motif} motif lengths ($\tau$) and \ref{fig:scale-motifset} motif set sizes ($|\mathcal{M}|$).
-In all experiments training was for 10 epochs.
+\boldsection{Scalability} Scalability evaluation is shown in \Autoref{fig:scalability} and Appx.~\ref{sec:appdx-scale}, computing total time to train the \MD causal discovery framework in seconds for (a) different numbers of traces $n$, (b) motif lengths $\tau$ and (c) motif set sizes $|\mathcal{M}|$.
+Training was for 10 epochs in all experiments.
 As to be expected, training time increases for larger $n$ and $|\mathcal{M}|$.
 Interestingly, time reduces as the $\tau$ increases, which may in part be because larger $\tau$s mean there are less total motifs (i.e., $|\mathcal{M}|$ is smaller).

 \boldsection{Use Cases} We next evaluate the suitability of Motif Causality to help in three downstream tasks: Forecasting, Anomaly Detection and Clustering.
 For each use case, we build a simple base model and integrate MC following the architecture descriptions in \Autoref{sec:use-cases}.
 We then compute a set of evaluation metrics to compare the performance between the base model and the MC integrated one.